 Daniel McIntyre has been dedicated to studying the piano since 2008, when he first started playing.
 He quickly grasped the art of piano performance and was accepted in the music program at West Chester University in PA.
 Throughout his time at WCU, Dan performed numerous recitals and concerts; solo and with ensembles.
 Most notable was his performance at Carnegie Hall with WCU's Wind Ensemble performing David Maslanka's Symphony No. 4.
 He also taught private piano lessons to students of all ages.

 In 2018, Dan moved to Boulder to attend University of Colorado pursuing a Master of Music in Piano Performance.
-During his time at CU Boulder, he found a passion for Russian music and culture of the 20th century.
-While studying relatively unknown and underappreciated pieces, Dan performed frequently in solo recitals, ensemble groups, and master classes, while also teaching piano lessons through the CU Youth Piano Program.
+During his time at CU Boulder, he also studied piano pedagogy with notable piano teacher Alejandro Cremaschi to hone in his teaching skills.
+Dan performed frequently in solo recitals, ensemble groups, and master classes, while also teaching piano lessons through the CU Youth Piano Program.

 Dan has invested himself in pedagogical studies.
+During his studies he focused on the art of piano teaching and how to apply his knowledge to students of all levels.
 He has taught a wide range of ages and skill levels with the goal of inspiring creativity and musicality.
 Using a variety of techniques, he focuses on creating interest in music by sharing his own passion for it.